 The outbound sales technique provides the sales team to control over the ongoing communication with the prospect.
-The sales team also designs the process road map to follow.
+The sales team also designs the process road map to be executed on sales prospecting tools.
 For example, start with cold email, then cold call, a social media approach, and so on.
 If required, they can change the process more effectively at any time.

 The outbound sales team also gains the benefit of testing multiple communication variations that make the team more productive.